10/31/2024

 Chris Colloy

-Thanks, Romel.
+Thanks, Ramal.
 Good question.
-We were just talking about this with our own team this week, and one of the things I think we've seen is one of the industry gun writers term the phrase crisis fatigue, and perhaps our customer base is not going out in an election year, for example, and buying more fires like they might have in previous election cycles.
+We were just talking about this with our own team this week, and, you know, one of the things I think we've seen is One of the industry gun writers termed the phrase crisis fatigue.
+Perhaps our customer base is not going out in an election year, for example, and buying more firearms like they might have in previous election cycles.
 We certainly didn't see an uptick in demand there.
 We do think there's quite a bit of capacity out there.
 Some manufacturers have not slowed down.
-They've probably over-inventoried at their location.
-They've got their wholesalers and retailers perhaps over-inventoried, so that results in some of that discounting.
-I think as we look at 2025 and look at absent any artificial stimulation and demand, I think it's pretty stable.
-I think you're right, it's a stable environment, but we're gonna see these upticks from quarter to quarter.
-I think right now what we're looking at in 2025, I wish my crystal ball was clearer, but we're planning to be aggressive with our new products.
+They probably haven't. over-inventoried at their location.
+They've got their wholesalers and retailers perhaps over-inventoried.
+So that results in some of that discounting.
+I think as we look at 2025 and look at, absent any artificial stimulation in demand, I think it's pretty stable.
+I think you're right, it's a stable environment.
+But we're gonna see these upticks from quarter to quarter.
+I think right now, what we're looking at in 2025, I wish my crystal ball was clearer, but we're planning to be aggressive with our new products.
 We know in Ruger's case, we're far better off trying to gain market share and take business based on exciting new product launches rather than trying to discount our way to success.
-In our case, we've got the American Santa Fe Gen 2 family of rifles is off to a great start.
-Marlins, of course, continue to be a big driver for us, but the Gen 2 American Santa Fe rifles in particular have really hit a home run.
+And in our case, we've got the American Setafire Gen 2 family of rifles is off to a great start.
+Marlins, of course, continue to be a big driver for us.
+But the Gen 2 American centerfire rifles in particular have really hit a home run.
 We heard that loud and clear from our distributors.
-We certainly saw the impact with some of our competitors that are scrambling to do rebates and things like that, but the Gen 2 American family of rifles is gonna continue to grow and we're very excited about that.
-And like I said, we've got a very exciting fourth quarter launch coming up that I think is gonna be very strong for Ruger and we're gonna try to do our best to take market share the old fashioned way by exciting new products and not discount our way.
-So.
+We certainly saw the impact with some of our competitors that are scrambling to do rebates and things like that.
+But the Gen 2 American family of rifles is going to continue to grow, and we're very excited about that.
+And like I said, we've got a very exciting fourth quarter launch coming up that I think is going to be very strong for Ruger, and we're going to try to do our best to take market share the old-fashioned way by exciting new products and not discount our way.

 speaker

-Great, okay, we'll look forward to hearing more about that.
-Just maybe a follow up, obviously there were a lot of moving parts during the pandemic and all that.
-Are there any sort of other big picture items that you kind of see moving around, whether that's participation or more first time shooters, women in the marketplace, some of those sort of bigger picture items that you're seeing change around these last few quarters, thanks.
+Great.
+Okay.
+I look forward to hearing more about that.
+Just maybe a follow-up.
+Obviously, there were a lot of moving parts during the pandemic and all that.
+Are there any sort of other big picture items that you kind of see moving around, whether that's participation or more first-time shooters, women in the marketplace, some of those sort of bigger picture items? items that you're seeing change around here these last few quarters?

 speaker